Hello, I'm

 (BA Hons) (MLitt Dist.)

-Lucy Beth (she/her/hers) is an award-winning emerging performer, theatre-maker and lecturer from Inverurie, Aberdeenshire.
-In 2023, she graduated with Distinction from the University of Glasgow's MLitt Theatre and Performance Practices course after being awarded a PGT Excellence Scholarship by the university.
+She graduated with Distinction from the University of Glasgow’s MLitt Theatre & Performance Practices Course after being awarded a PGT Excellent Scholarship by the University.

 Beyond conventional performing, part of Lucy's practice concerns dialect preservation.
 She speaks Doric and seeks to create and perform works in Doric as a means of continuing to render the dialect present.
+Her Doric works have reached critical acclaim and have earned Lucy several awards.

 Showreels